For fun, for joy, for healing, for comfort . . . nothing enchants like the sound of the Celtic harp.

 Since I fell in love with the harp, I’ve had the benefit of years of lessons, workshops, and countless opportunities to play.
 I’ve learned to improvise at dances, while jamming with a Celtic band, and at the bedside of hospital and hospice patients.

 I’ve tried most of the sheet music published for Celtic harp, and built repertoire for background gigs, weddings, and numerous other events, both as a soloist and as part of a flute and Celtic harp duo.
-(I love musical collaboration so much that I play regularly with a fabulous flutist.
-If you want to, you can check us out by clicking the Harp & Flute button, at left).

 I’ve written arrangements and original compositions for solo harp, as well as harp with voice or other instruments.
 And I’ve become a teacher, in turn, to students of all ages who want to directly experience the magic of the harp.
 My students bring me such joy and inspiration that I can’t help but want to share it with you!